Price expectations decline

-Compared with the previous month, fewer companies plan to raise their prices in the near future.
-This is shown by the latest survey by the Ifo Institute.
-Ifo price expectations for the economy as a whole fell from 46.2 points in November to 40.3 points in December.
+Noticeably fewer companies are planning to raise prices in the next three months.
+This is shown by the latest survey conducted by the Ifo Institute.
+For the economy overall, Ifo price expectations fell to 29.1 points in February.
+In January, they were still at 35.2 points.

-As the Ifo Institute explains, the points in the Ifo price expectations indicate the percentage of companies planning to increase their prices on balance.
+As the Ifo Institute explains, the points in the Ifo price expectations indicate what percentage of companies want to increase their prices on balance.